code-not-found/code-not-found.github.io/_posts/sping-ws/2016-10-12-spring-ws-soap-web-service-consumer-provider-wsdl-example.md

 The `@ResponsePayload` annotation makes Spring WS map the returned value to the response payload which in our example is the JAXB `Greeting` object.

-The `@RequestPayload` annotation on the `sayHello()` method parameter indicates that the incoming message will be mapped to the method’s request parameter.
-In our case this is the JAXB Person object.
+The `@RequestPayload` annotation on the `sayHello()` method parameter indicates that the incoming message will be mapped to the method's request parameter.
+In our case, this is the JAXB Person object.

 The implementation of the `sayHello` service simply logs the name of the received `Person` and then uses this name to construct a `Greeting` that is also logged and then returned.